spikedengineering/svst/README.md

 Standalone Variable Static Type Checker using [Abstract Syntax Trees](https://docs.python.org/3/library/ast.html)

+A full-on static typing approach to writing python code <3

 ### Why?

 Python is an amazing programming language; my favorite one for a lot of reasons.
 With the broad functionality, ease of use, development speed, and friendly community, I could be here all day saying good things about it.